Success Stories

 John

-JOHN was born HIV positive in 1995 to an AIDSinfected mom who soon died.
+John was born HIV positive in 1995 to an AIDSinfected mom who soon died.
 John grew up poor with little supervision or support and sporadic medical care.
 He was six months from release at one of NJ’s state prisons when he became part of the CAP program.
 He did not know what medications he had been on or what he was taking at the prison.
 He had jumbled memories of childhood and young adulthood of sporadically taking medicine, seeing various doctors, and enduring numerous bouts of illness.

 The CAP program worked with John to understand his diagnosis, his current health condition, and methods of preventing transmission.
 On the day he left prison, he had a safe and supportive place to stay at Canright House and had a medical provider that had all his updated records.